William C. Durant

-William Crapo Durant (December 8, 1861 – March 18, 1947) was a leading pioneer of the United States automobile industry and co-founder of General Motors and Chevrolet.
-He created a system in which a company held multiple marques – each seemingly independent, with different automobile lines – bound under a unified corporate holding company.
-Durant, along with Frederic L. Smith, co-founded General Motors, as well as Chevrolet with Louis Chevrolet.
+William Crapo Durant (December 8, 1861 – March 18, 1947) was an American businessman.
+A leading pioneer of the United States automobile industry, he was the founder of General Motors and co-founder of Chevrolet.
+He created a system in which a company held multiple brands – each seemingly independent, with different automobile lines – bound under a unified corporate holding company.
 He also founded Frigidaire.